Average reading: 12 minutes

 and concession agreements; however, they can create discrepancies and misinterpretations within the definitions provided above.

-In fact, PPPs and concessions are two types of agreement that are well defined by laws based on codes, such as the one in place
+PPPs and concessions are two types of agreements that are well defined by laws based on codes, such as the one in place in France

 Biometric population enrollment or registration is often key in modern national identity management programs.